vsofin/xk6-raw-http/README.md

-# xk6-tls
+# xk6-raw-http

-A k6 extension for sending strings via TLS
+Extension of the k6 for sending strings via HTTP and HTTPS in a raw format

 ## Build